riyagolani/portfolio/README.md

 ## Website Overview

 ### Landing Page (Introduction)
 The first page you’ll see is a brief introduction about me.
-This page highlights my professional background, skills, and interests, giving you a snapshot of who I am.
+This page highlights my educational background, skills, and interests, giving you a snapshot of who I am.

 ### Projects & Experience Pages
 Projects Page: Explore some of the key projects I've worked on, including the technologies used and the outcomes achieved.